Can you save a marriage after infidelity?

 In the early stages after the infidelity comes out the partner who was cheated on may not be sure they want to fix it.

 After all, their whole world just got turned on end.
 They may have friends or family members telling them to clean out the bank account, grab the kids and head out.

-And friends or family who are pushing you to be vindictive are not what you need in that moment.
+And friends or family who is pushing you to be vindictive are not what you need at that moment.
 They may be well-meaning, but that’s not true support.

 As with any decision that is changing the rest of your life, you want to come at it with a clear head, carefully weighing the pros and cons.

 If the cheated needs time away to sort through their feelings, let them.
 When a cheater tries to strong-arm a partner into staying through guilt or pressure, that’s almost never going to work.

 So sometimes to save a marriage after infidelity we have to let go.

 You CAN save your marriage — even if your spouse says that they want a divorce.